QuarkNerd/blog/aaiken/_posts/2014-08-28-bollinger.md

         });
     };

-    // NOTE: The various get / set accessors go here, but I've removed them to make the code block shorter
+    // NOTE: The various get / set accessors would go here but I've removed them in the interest of readability

     return bollinger;
 };
 {% endhighlight %}

 That's a decent amount of code, so let's start at the top by looking at the properties I've defined on this component - you'll see that I've broken them down into sections so we don't have a monolithic block of declarations at the top of the file.